cortexapps/cli/README.rst

 -------------------------------------------

 This example shows how to export services from a tenant named :code:`myTenant-dev` and import those services into a tenant named :code:`myTenant`.
-It is similar to the full export example `Export from one tenant; import into another`__, but only exports/imports services.
+It is similar to the full export example "`Export from one tenant; import into another`_", but only exports/imports services.

 Your cortex config file will require api keys for both tenants.
 It would look like this: